 - 1. The owner of a non-exempt well shall equip the well with a metering or measuring device meeting the specifications of these rules, and shall operate the meter on the well to measure the instantaneous flow rate and cumulative total amount of groundwater withdrawn from the well.
 Except as provided in Rule 11.1, the owner of a well existing on the effective date of these rules shall install a meter on the well on or before December 30, 2007.
 An hour meter may be considered as a production monitoring device on a well, if the output (gpm) can be accurately determined. - 2.
-A mechanically driven, digital, totalizing water meter is the only type of meter that may be installed on a well.
+A mechanically driven, or a magnetic, (or any other meter acceptable with the American Water Works Association), totalizing water meter with digital output is the only type of meter that may be installed on a well, without written authorization from the District.
 The digital totalizer must not be re-settable by the permittee and must be capable of a maximum reading greater than the maximum expected pumpage during the permit term.
 Battery operated registers must have a minimum five-year life expectancy and must be permanently hermetically sealed.
 Battery operated registers must visibly display the expiration date of the battery.
-All meters must meet the requirements for registering accuracy as set forth in the American Water Works Association standards for cold-water meters, as those standards existed on the date of adoption of these rules. - 3.
+All meters must meet the requirements for registering accuracy as set forth in the applicable American Water Works Association standards for cold-water meters.
+[Amended July 13, 2021] - 3.
 The water meter must be installed according to the manufacturer's published specifications in effect at the time of the meter installation, or the meter's accuracy must be verified by the permittee in accordance with Rule 11.4.
 If no specifications are published, there must be a minimum length of five pipe diameters of straight pipe upstream of the water meter and one pipe diameter of straight pipe downstream of the water meter.
 These lengths of straight pipe must contain no check valves, tees, gate valves, back flow preventers, blow-off valves, or any other fixture other than those flanges or welds necessary to connect the straight pipe to the meter.
 In addition, the pipe must be completely full of water throughout the pipe section.
-All meters must measure only groundwater.
+All meters must measure only groundwater. - 4.
+Each meter shall be installed, operated, maintained, and repaired in accordance with the manufacturer's standards, instructions, or recommendations, and shall ensure an accuracy reading range of 95% to 105% of actual flow.
+When installed, and when recalibrated, the meter must be calibrated to an accuracy reading within 2% of actual flow.

-- 4. Each meter shall be installed, operated, maintained, and repaired in accordance with the manufacturer's standards, instructions, or recommendations, and shall ensure an accuracy reading range of 95% to 105% of actual flow.
-When installed, and when recalibrated, the meter must be calibrated to an accuracy reading within 2% of actual flow. - 5.
-The owner of a well is responsible for the installation, operation, maintenance, and repair of the meter associated with the well. - 6.
+- 5. The owner of a well is responsible for the installation, operation, maintenance, and repair of the meter associated with the well. - 6.
 Bypasses are prohibited unless they are also metered.